Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 such a Transparency Log would cost roughly one million times less than it would if Site Operators were required to download the log's entire contents.

-While the protocol described in {{KEYTRANS}} could be applied directly, some optimizations and simplifications specific to the web PKI are provided in
+Transparency Logs may still choose to allow parties to download their entire contents.
+However, this is not necessary for the protocol to be secure and this document doesn't prescribe a specific mechanism for it.
+Additionally, while the protocol described in {{KEYTRANS}} could be applied directly, some optimizations and simplifications specific to the web PKI are provided in
 {{transparency-log}}.

 ## Summary